So, to the uninitiated, what does that mean?

 In February 2017, Kyla found herself dancing proudly onstage with a teacher because all the other dancers had already performed with a partner.
 So Kyla, with no partner of her own, was joined by one of her instructors Alyssa Harling who, because of her skills and love of high heels, danced with Kyla in monster stilettos.

-Now you get Kyla’s school (Cashel Dennehy) and you can complete all over the Midwest in what’s called a feis, an Irish dance competition.
+Now Kyla’s school (Cashel Dennehy) and others get to compete all over the Midwest in what’s called a feis, an Irish dance competition.

 In various dance style compositions the dancers move from “beginner” (Kyla, for example after Summer Sampler) to “novice” status.
 Once in novice status the dancers must achieve 1st place in a competition in order to go from the school dance costume to the opportunity to purchase their very own solo dress with all the bling, color, etc.